 - How many visitors your site gets

-After you publish your video, pull stats to calculate the difference.
+After you publish your tech explainer video, pull stats to calculate the difference.
 There are a plethora of stat collection tools, both free and paid, that can help you collect and analyze information.
 If your views and sales have spiked, get a bottle of champagne and celebrate!
 If your numbers aren’t shifting much, try marketing your video differently or posting it in more places so everyone can see how spectacular it is.

 Go For It

 Animated explainer videos are your greatest weapon.
-With your own explainer video, you can fight your way through the noise and clutter and get your product in front of a global audience.
+With your own tech explainer video, you can fight your way through the noise and clutter and get your product in front of a global audience.
 All you have to do is pick a professional, collaborative, and creative production team and tell them what your company is all about.
 Once you’ve done that, sit back and enjoy the chance to launch your company into unprecedented, blissful success.